Matt Doyle (tennis): Post-playing career

 Doyle was work-out partner of Mats Wilander when the Swede reached his peak in 1988.

+Doyle was Ireland's national coach for several years, and was ATP president from 1985 to 1987.

-Personal
+Personal life and death

 Despite playing for the Irish Davis Cup team as early as 1981, Doyle did not become a naturalized Irish citizen until 1985.
 He is judged officially to have represented the U.S. on the tour, aside from Davis Cup, until 1985.

-Doyle played at different times basketball, golf and tennis while attending Yale University, and graduated with a degree in economics.

-According to ATP.com, Doyle at some time resided in Dublin.
+Doyle died on 8 February 2025, at the age of 70.